ibm-cloud-docs/vpc/file_storage_vpc_about.md

 When a process runs on Unix and Linux, the operating system identifies a user with a user ID (UID) and a group with a group ID (GID).
 These IDs determine which system resources a user or group can access.
 For example, if the file storage user ID is 12345 and its group ID is 6789, then the mount on the host node and in the container must have those same IDs.
 The container’s main process must match one or both of those IDs to access the file share.

-With the API, you can set these attributes for controlling access to your file shares when you create a file share.
-The API provides an `initial owner` property where you can set the `UID` and `GID` values.
+With the API and the CLI, you can set these attributes for controlling access to your file shares when you create a file share.
+The API and the CLI provide an `initial owner` property where you can set the `UID` and `GID` values.
 Wherever you mount the file share, the root folder where you mount it uses that UID or GID owner.
 For more information, see [Add supplemental IDs when you create a file share](/docs/vpc?topic=vpc-file-storage-create&interface=api#fs-add-supplemental-id-api).

 ## Tags for file shares
 {: #fs-about-fs-tags}